It looks like we can't visit Boston now because we apprehended a couple of illegals up there and we didn't ask for their papers.

 If they want to go back across the ocean, let them go.

-But this country by the Tea Party movement is telling our little uh, shall we say, elected leader in the White House, that it doesn't make any difference, no matter how you try to hide your favoritism toward anyone who happens to be Muslim.
+But this country by the Tea Party movement is telling our little, shall we say, elected leader in the White House that it doesn't make any difference, no matter how you try to hide your favoritism toward anyone who happens to be Muslim.

-We need you to keep us to keep everybody focused, but all this dancing and dalliances about terminology is starting to get a lot of people in this country, I think, about as fed up with it as I am.
+We need you to keep everybody focused, but all this dancing and dalliances about terminology is starting to get a lot of people in this country, I think, about as fed up with it as I am.

-I've I've I was listening to you, I remember last week, or maybe it was two weeks ago now, uh, where Obama made a pitch to the people that he thought elected him in two thousand eight.
+I remember last week, or maybe it was two weeks ago now, where Obama made a pitch to the people that he thought elected him in 2008.

-You might recall, Randy, that uh that that during the campaign everybody was talking about the wonderfulness of the first black president because it would lead to a post-racial America.
+You might recall, Randy, that during the campaign, everybody was talking about the wonderfulness of the first black president because it would lead to a post-racial America.

-That uh once we had elected a black president, we would forever erase our racist or slavery-oriented past.
+Once we had elected a black president, we would forever erase a racist or slavery-oriented past.

 The original sin of this country would have been absolved.